How to Access Your Inner Guide to Make Better Decisions and Follow Your True Path

 The Source of the Oracle’s Wisdom

-Did the source of the oracle’s wisdom stem from some external source like the gods?
+Did the oracle’s wisdom stem from some external source like the gods?

 It can be comforting and supportive to get outside guidance and wise counsel when problems arise.

-Yet, in Abraham Maslow’s study of self-actualizing individuals, he found that they are less dependent on others and tend to be more autonomous and self-directed in making life decisions.
+Yet, in Abraham Maslow’s study of self-actualizing individuals, he found people with positive mental health are less dependent on others and tend to be more autonomous and self-directed in making life decisions.

 Instead of consulting others about their problems, they tend to direct their attention in the opposite direction: inward.